Instructions

 At any given time, at most one Sponge state exists.

-Only instruction absorb_init
+Only instruction sponge_init

 resets the state of the Sponge, and only the three Sponge instructions influence the Sponge's state.